Pittsburgh Car Accident Lawyers

 - Call the cops.
-Even if you don’t think it’s necessary, calling the police to file an official report will help you during the claims process, as it establishes a public record of the events leading up to the crash.
+Even if you don’t think it’s necessary, calling the Pittsburgh police to file an official report will help you during the claims process, as it establishes a public record of the events leading up to the car crash.

 - Keep track of expenses.
 The minute you start paying for medical expenses, property damage, and other losses, keep track of everything you buy.
 You should also request your full medical record from the hospitals and care providers you visit throughout the claims process, as they are obligated to give you these documents under HIPAA.